8ta4/spam/DONTREADME.md

 Second, when one message is clearly superior, `p` is far from $\frac{1}{2}$.
 The impact of such an error would be high because a significant improvement would be lost, but the event itself is unlikely.

 The choice is whether to pay the fixed cost of a majority vote on every challenge.
 That's just insurance against a low-probability, high-impact error.
 I'd rather accept the small risk than pay the insurance premium.

+> Does the `gatekeeper` edit the message?

+No. I keep the `gatekeeper` and `editor` separate.

+If I merged the two roles, the context for that final decision would be contaminated.
+The agent would have the original, pre-edited draft it was asked to fix, and potentially its own internal chain-of-thought about the edits.